pluots/sql-udf/README.md

 ## Logging & Debugging Note

 If you need to log things like warnings during normal use of the function, anything printed to `stderr` will appear in the server logs (which can be viewed with e.g. `docker logs mariadb_udf_test` if testing in Docker).
 The `udf_log!` macro will print a message that matches the formatting of other SQL log information.
+You can also enable the crate features `logging-debug` for function entry/exitpoint debugging, or `logging-debug-calls` for information on the exact call parameters from the MariaDB/MySQL server.

 The best way to debug is to use the `udf::mock` module to create s.all unit tests.
 These can be run to validate correctness, or stepped through with a